nil-two/alita/README.md

 ### --version

-Display the version of alita.
+Output the version of alita.

 ### -d, --delimiter=DELIM